rouhalamin/checksum/README.md

 <br>

-## Integrity Verification
+## File Integrity Verification

-Every release ships with a published SHA-256 reference hash. **This is a project-provided value, not an independently audited one** — you are encouraged to verify it yourself using tools you trust.
+Every release ships with a published SHA-256 reference hash. **This is a project-provided value, not an independently audited one** — you're encouraged to verify it yourself using tools you already trust.

 **CheckSum.exe v1.1.0 — SHA-256:**